iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-02-19.md

 				DATE=2016-02-21; CAVE=Notts Pot 2; PEOPLE=Jack Hare, Rhys Tyers, Kevin Li, Kenneth Tan, Edith Huebner, Arun Paul;
 Status:

+<div class='center'><h1>Report</h1></div>

 #####{{ allpeople }}

 ## Friday

 Arrived in stores at 6ish to pack up the van.
 Only 12 of us on this trip so we threw all the kit on the back three seats and didn’t have to faff with the roof rack.
 Drove to Telford, picked up Dave, eventually found the Tescos, bought everything but milk, continued to Yorkshire, arrived at the NPC (first time for me) and I promptly fell asleep having had a late night on Thursday.

 #### Arun